stoeps13/connections-doc/source/admin/install/t_install_dbs_db2.md

     db2 -td@ -vf connections.sql/wikis/db2/createDb.sql
     ```

+    !!! note
-    **Note:** The SQL scripts for Bookmarks are stored in the dogear directory.
+    The SQL scripts for Bookmarks are stored in the dogear directory.

 7. Run the following command to grant access privileges to the lcuser account for the Activities, Blogs, Bookmarks, Communities, Community Highlights / Connections Engagement Center \(ICEC\), Dogear, Feature Foundation, Files, Forums, Home page, Mobile, Profiles, Push Notifications, and Wikis databases: